 With his 188 not-out in a One Day International, retired South African cricketer and professional cricket coach Gary Kirsten owns the record for the most runs scored by a South African in a single inning.
 On March 1, 2008, he began his international coaching career with the India national cricket team, where he remained until early 2011.
 India won the 2011 ICC World Cup and the 2009 Compaq Cup during his tenure, as well as reaching the finals of the 2008 Asia Cup and the Kitply Cup.

 M.S.
 Dhoni, one of India’s most accomplished cricket captains, described Kirsten as “the greatest thing to happen to Indian cricket.”
 On June 5, 2011, he was named head coach of the South African national cricket team, a position he held until August 2013.
-He finds himself at the 7th position in the top 10 best cricket coaches in the world
+He finds himself in the 7th position in the top 10 best cricket coaches in the world.

 6. Dav Whatmore